 So unlike the past promise of digital networks, ISDN, ATM, etc, IP is the closest to developing something as global and public as the PSTN network in terms of interoperability and interconnectivity.
-New IP technologies such as Wi-Fi phones and VOIP, skype etc pushes the bar further on the promise of true convergence (plurality).
+New IP technologies such as Wi-Fi phones and VOIP, skype, etc push the bar further on the promise of true convergence (plurality).
 (Secondary question: Whether IP was designed to be the backbone is another question but then does the user want or the service provider have to offer 99.999% reliability as per previous telco networks.
-Mobile and VOIP has shown than users may be wiling to bear with less for lesser costs.
+Mobile and VOIP have shown that users may be willing to bear with less for lesser costs.
 Something regulators need to think about- is it to user interest to regulate QoS?
-In some countries such as Singapore, the regulator tried imposing QoS of telco on ISPs and they learnt to do otherwise. )
+In some countries such as Singapore, the regulator tried imposing QoS of telco on ISPs and they learned to do otherwise. )

-In conclusion, like the 3 blind men, there will continue to be different stories of what convergence means- depending if you come from a vendor background, traditional telco, new player or regulatory point of view.
-So unlike Geoff who takes a traditional telco perspective to convergence, even though I also see convergence as an old topic, I also recognise that it has different meanings and different stories, hence not quite dead as he makes it out to be.
+In conclusion, like the 3 blind men, there will continue to be different stories of what convergence means- depending on if you come from a vendor background, traditional telco, new player, or regulatory point of view.
+So unlike Geoff who takes a traditional telco perspective to convergence, even though I also see convergence as an old topic, I also recognize that it has different meanings and different stories, hence not quite dead as he makes it out to be.

 Are you looking for more practical, low-cost security Advice?